 Borrowing can be done with a user interface, or with code.
 Before we walk through the steps of a borrowing sequence, let’s cover some key concepts.

 - Collateral — In order to borrow crypto from the Compound protocol, users need to first supply another type of crypto as collateral.
 This is provided using the same mint function used for supplying assets.
-Supplied collateral assets earn interest while in the protocol, but users cannot redeem or transfer assets while they are being used as collateral.
+Supplied collateral assets earn interest while in the protocol, but users cannot redeem or transfer assets while they are being used as collateral against an open borrow.

 - Enter Markets — An asset that is supplied to the protocol is not usable as collateral initially.
 In order to inform the protocol that you wish to use an asset as collateral, you must “enter the market” for that asset.
 An account can enter multiple markets at one time.

 - Calculating Account Liquidity — How can you tell what your maximum allowed borrow amount is when you have multiple collateral assets with differing collateral factors?
 The Comptroller contract provides an easy to use function that calculates your account’s liquidity, which is a USD-denominated value of the maximum allowed borrow amount.
 You should never borrow this much at once because your account would instantly be liquidated as soon as the protocol’s “accrue interest” operation is executed.

 - The Open Price Feed — How can the protocol calculate the maximum borrow, or if a user’s account is insolvent?
 Compound has its own Price Feed contract that has the current exchange rates of all supported assets.
 The Open Price Feed is powered by Chainlink.
 You can view the Open Price Feed documentation on the Compound website.

 - The Borrow Balance — This is the sum of a user’s current borrowed amount plus the interest that needs to be repaid.
 This is calculated with an easy to use function in each cToken contract.